Do you find attracting sales prospects a particularly difficult task? You’re not alone.

 - Generate referrals: Reward customers who bring prospects to your company; set up partnership deals with brand advocates who promote your business; get testimonials and case studies from happy customers.

 - Make your website a prospecting tool: With the right content, you can drive prospects to sign up for your newsletter.
-LeadBooster, for example, is a chatbot that you can add to your website to capture leads and prospects and deliver them to your salespeople.
+With Chatbot, part of our LeadBooster add-on, you can add to your website to capture leads and prospects and deliver them to your salespeople.

 - Pick up the phone: Cold calling may not be the hot sales technique anymore, but if you call a qualified lead at the right time, with the right script, you are more likely to turn them into a prospect.